yceruto/django-ajax/README.rst

 **AJAX plugin** (Based on `eldarion-ajax <https://github.com/eldarion/eldarion-ajax>`_)

-Include the ``jquery.ajax-plugin.min.js`` as static file into ``base.html`` template:
+Include ``jquery.ajax-plugin.min.js`` into ``base.html`` template:

 .. code:: html

     <script type="text/javascript" src="{% static 'django_ajax/js/jquery.ajax-plugin.min.js' %}"></script>

-In this moment any tag with the attribute ``data-ajax`` will be handle by ajax plugin.
-Each request is sent using AJAX and the response is returned on JSON format.
+In this moment any tag with the attribute ``data-ajax`` will be controlled by ajax plugin.
+Each request is sent using AJAX and the response will be handle on JSON format.

-The ``data-success`` will be used as callback function if the request is successful.
-The callback function is called with a param that represent the response content:
+The value of the attribute ``data-success`` will be used as callback function if the request is successful.
+This function is called with an argument that represent the content response:

 .. code:: html

-    <a href="/hello-world/" class="btn btn-primary" data-ajax="true" data-success="success">Show Alert</a>
+    <a href="/hello-world/" class="btn btn-primary" data-ajax="true" data-success="processResponse">Show Alert</a>

-Where "success" is a function:
+Where "processResponse" in this case is a callback function:

 .. code:: html

    <script type="text/javascript">
-        function success(content) {
+        function processResponse(content) {
-            alert(content);
+            do_something(content);
         }
     </script>